 While there is widespread tolerance of homosexuality in Italy, the prominence of Catholicism in Italy has meant that the country has been slow to accept LGBTQ+ folks.
 There is a formidable opposition to state recognition of any form of same-sex relationships, although they started recognizing same-sex civil unions in 2016.
 Despite the strength of conservative parties at the parliamentary level, Italy is billed as one of the top gay travel destinations in the world.

 Race & Ethnicity

 Many US travelers feel that Italy is not, by and large, a racist country.
 However, in discussion boards online, Americans POCs tend to have more mixed reviews, with some citing experiences when they encountered discrimination or hostility while others said that in their trips or years in Italy they did not encounter much racism.
 Across Italy, there are tensions over increasing North African and Asian immigration.
 Most feel that the anti-immigrant sentiment is more nationalistic than racist in nature.
-And discrimination against and attacks on Roma, or gypsies remains a concern.
+And discrimination against and attacks on the Romani people, often referred to as Roma, remains a concern.
 Generally, students of color should not feel overly concerned about experiencing racial discrimination or hostility in Italy.

 Religion & Spirituality